Botley West Solar Farm

-Further information on the project and proposed timetable can be found on the developer’s project website:
+Further information on the project can be found on the developer’s project website:

 West Oxfordshire District Council will have a number of responsibilities throughout the decision making process, including the preparation of a Local Impact report.
 This will consider the local impacts of the solar farm on the local environment.

 We will work with local communities throughout the process to ensure that local priorities and sensitivities are reflected in the local impact report.

 A guidance note has been prepared to explain the DCO process and how the district council will work with partners and communities in the lead up to and throughout the examination of the solar farm proposal.